Virginia Clinicians for Climate Action educates and mobilizes clinician leaders to bring the health voice to climate policymaking in Virginia.

 Samantha Ahdoot, MD, FAAP

-Founder, Chairperson of Steering Committee
+Chair of the Steering Committee

 Robert Kitchen, MD, FAAFP